basicx-StrgV/BasicxLogger/README.md

 ## How to use

-You can clone the repository and add EasyLogger to your existing solution in VisualStudio.
+You can use the nuget package https://www.nuget.org/packages/BasicxLogger/ or clone the repository and add BasicxLogger to your existing solution in VisualStudio.

 ### Namespaces